iann0036/aws-account-controller/README.md

 ## Usage

+In order for you to easily build upon this system, the system makes heavy use of tags for system automation and configuration.

+### E-mail Forwarding

+E-mails that are targetting the addresses of the root account will be forwarded by default to the master e-mail address.

+You can specify a different location per account by placing a tag with the key `AccountEmailForwardingAddress` on the account in Organizations.

+You can also override the format of the subject line for forwarded e-mails.
+During installation, you can change the subject line to any string with the following variables available for substitution:

+* {from} - The From address of the original e-mail
+* {to} - The To address of the original e-mail
+* {subject} - The subject of the original e-mail
+* {accountid} - The ID of the account
+* {accountname} - The name of the account
+* {accountemail} - The root email address of the account

+### Account Deletion

 In order to elect to delete an account, simply tag an account within the Organizations console with the following:

 *Tag Key:* **delete**